 The Fund does not hedge currency positions.
-Investments other than in Euros can therefore cause fluctuations, positive as well as negative, in the Net Asset Value of the Fund.
+Investments other than in Euros can therefore cause fluctuations.
+The Net Asset Value of the EUR denominated Unit Classes may therefore be affected by exchange rate fluctuations, positive as well as negative.

 Risk that investments do not develop as expected